SELECTION OF QUESTIONS AND ANSWERS

 It is not just OK but recommended that you carry on with the practice of Chuo Jiao.
 I am sorry we missed the opportunity of you showing me your Chuo Jiao practice at the Valentine courses, but make sure you show me the next time we meet.

-Editorial Note : Tim's earlier questions can be accessed at January 2014 Part 2 issue of the Question-Answer Series.
+Editorial Note : The enquirer's earlier questions can be accessed at January 2014 Part 2 issue of the Question-Answer Series.

 I have observed that there is maybe a far link with Chuo Jiao to the Drunken Eight Immortals.
 Often I will end up in kicks similar to those found in the Drunken Eight Immortals, and then I'll go out of form.
 It was Brendan from Ireland who made me aware that some patterns found in Chuo Jiao Kungfu are also found in the Drunken Eight Immortals Set.